Beyond Key Person - 5 Creative Uses for Life Insurance in Your Business

 This is a difficult question and budget will, no doubt, be a factor.
 Most life insurance companies will approve up to 5-10 times the key employees’ annual salary including bonuses.
 Age will be factored in as well on the multiple of income allowed.

 Want more info?
-Give us a call and we will explain your options and how much coverage your key employee(s) can qualify for.
+Give us a call at 855-247-9555 and we will explain your options and how much coverage your key employee(s) can qualify for.
+You can also request a free quote using the form below.
+In less than a minute you'll be able to compare rates from dozens of life insurance providers.

 Life Insurance as an Employee Retention Tool: Cash Value Life Insurance & Deferred Compensation Plans